duizendstra/test-001/README.md

   </picture>
 </a>

 This repository provides a collection of Go application templates designed to accelerate development using [Google's Firebase Studio](https://idx.dev/).
-Each template offers a well-structured starting point for different types of Go projects, complete with Nix environments for reproducible setups in IDX.
+Each template offers a well-structured starting point for different types of Go projects, complete with Nix environments for reproducible setups in Firebase Studio.

 ## Vision